BRHN-11/cre-r1/README.md

 controversial.

 The `master-0.10` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/wuzhucoin-project/wuzhucoin/tags) are created regularly to indicate new official, stable release versions of Wuzhucoin.
+[Tags](https://github.com/cowrie-project/cowrie/tags) are created regularly to indicate new official, stable release versions of Cowrie.

 Testing
 -------